1. Stopped By The Police On The Street, Now What?

 ANSWER:

 In this instance, listen to the police officer and do not try to escape or run.
 This may give them cause to arrest you.
-You are entitled to ask them why they are speaking to you and if they are investigating.
+You are entitled to ask them why they are speaking to you, if they are investigating and if you are free to leave.
 As we have said, if you would like to be of assistance, you may.
 It is however sometimes risky to do so.
 You do not need to assist them in their investigation of a crime.

 d.
 What is the legal difference between talking to them if they do not tell me I am under arrest, versus after they inform me that I am under arrest?